vinejs/vinejs.dev/content/docs/guides/schema_101.md

 })
 ```

-### Extending object properties
+### Using existing object properties
-You may call the `extend` method on an object schema type to add additional properties to an existing object.
-The `extend` method performs a shallow merge.
+You can create a new object and copy properties from an existing object using the `object.getProperties` method.
+The `getProperties` method clones existing properties and returns them as a new object.

 ```ts
 const userSchema = vine.object({